charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

-# On The Permissiveness of MAF
+# On The Permissiveness of DC

-*MAF does not add permissiveness; it removes restrictions that were never constitutively justified.*
+*DC does not add permissiveness; it removes restrictions that were never constitutively justified.*

 ## I. Two Sources of Restriction